ARM-software/vulkan_best_practice_for_mobile_developers/samples/advanced/pipeline_cache/pipeline_cache_tutorial.md

 * VkShaderModule (Compute stage)
 * VkPipelineLayout
-  * PushConstants
+  * Push Constants
-  * DescriptorSetLayouts
+  * Descriptor Set Layouts

 ![Compute Pipeline Dependencies](images/compute_pipeline_dependencies.png)

 ## Vulkan Pipeline Cache

 Creating a Vulkan pipeline requires compiling `VkShaderModule` internally.
 This will have a significant increase in frame time if performed at runtime.
-To reduce this time, you can provide a previously initialised `VkPipelineCache` object when calling the `VkCreateGraphicsPipelines` or `VkCreateComputePipelines` functions.
+To reduce this time, you can provide a previously initialised `VkPipelineCache` object when calling the `vkCreateGraphicsPipelines` or `vkCreateComputePipelines` functions.
 This object behaves like a cache container which stores the pipeline internal representation for reuse.
 In order to benefit from using a `VkPipelineCache` object, the data recorded during pipeline creation needs to be saved to disk and reused between application runs.

 Vulkan allows an application to obtain the binary data of a `VkPipelineCache` object and save it to a file on disk before terminating the application.
 This operation can be achieved using two calls to the `vkGetPipelineCacheData` function to obtain the size and `VkPipelineCache` object's binary data.
 In the next application run, the `VkPipelineCache` can be initialised with the previous run's data.
-This will allow the `VkCreateGraphicsPipelines` or `VkCreateComputePipelines` functions to reuse the baked state and avoid repeating costly operations such as shader compilation.
+This will allow the `vkCreateGraphicsPipelines` or `vkCreateComputePipelines` functions to reuse the baked state and avoid repeating costly operations such as shader compilation.

 ## Resource Cache Warmup